yii-tools/forms/docs/field/label.md

 For default the label it's the attribute label of the form model, which can be changed by the `\Yii\Forms\Field::labelContent()` method.

+## Content

-For example, the following code for change the label content.
+The following code shows how to set the label content.

 ```php
 <?php